verhovsky/books-futures-explained/src/3_generators_pin.md

 # }
 ```

 Wait?
 What happened to "Hello"?
+And why did our code segfault?

 Turns out that while the example above compiles just fine, we expose consumers
 of this this API to both possible undefined behavior and other memory errors